Gords/thumbnail-api-v3/README.md

 # Thumbnail Generation API

 ## Overview
-This API allows users to upload images, automatically generate thumbnails, and monitor the processing jobs.
+This API allows users to upload images, automatically generate thumbnails, retrieve them and monitor the processing of them.

 ## How It Works
 1. **Upload an Image**: Post an image to the API to start a thumbnail generation job.
 2. **Job Status**: Check the status of the image processing job.
+3. **Webhook Notification**: Receive a webhook notification when the thumbnail generation is complete.
-3. **Retrieve Thumbnail**: Once the job is completed, download the generated thumbnail.
+3. **Retrieve Thumbnail**: Download the generated thumbnail once the job is completed.
-4. **Job List**: View a list of all the processing jobs.
+4. **Job List**: View a list of all the jobs.

 ## Installation